Apple halts product sales in Russia - NewsBreak

 “We have taken a number of actions in response to the invasion,” the spokesperson added.

-In addition to suspending product sales, Apple has stopped exports into its sales channel in Russia.Kroger pulls Russian-produced vodka from its shelves
+In addition to suspending product sales, Apple has stopped exports into its sales channel in Russia.Governor Justice bans sale of Russian produced liquor

 Access to Apple Pay and other services has been limited inside of the country.